Choosing a Bariatric Surgery Procedure

 a nutritional program.
 For example, if you drink a lot of high-calorie liquids, the

-lap band may not help you lose weight.
-You might develop heartburn or reflux if the
+lap band likely will not help you lose weight.
+You might develop heartburn or reflux

 of the stomach.
 Some bands have to be removed because of this.
 Sometimes there can